Hierosoft/blnk/readme.md

     - nja: ninja-ide
   - The path ~/.local/bin is checked even if the matching program from the list above isn't in your PATH.
 That check resolves the issue of the feature only working from a terminal (such as if you added `PATH=$PATH:/home/owner/.local/bin` only to ~/.bashrc).
     - However, resolve the issue for yourself permanently using the step starting with "Add the local bin folder to your path for GUI applications" under "Install on Linux".
+- The `--non-interactive` (or `-y`) option ensures that no graphical dialog boxes are shown (They will also not be shown if there is no GUI session).
+If there is no interaction, the caller should show the error output (not standard output necessarily) and check the return of the program.
+The blnk shell script for GNU+Linux systems uses the option in that way and serves as an example.

 ## Install
 - Associate text files to blnk and it will try to edit the file if there is no Exec line (feature status: See `_choose_app` in blnk.py).